-Students may receive financial aid from a variety of sources, including the federal government; state governments, local governments; institutions; and private organizations.
+Students may receive financial aid from a variety of sources, including federal agencies, state governments, local governments, institutions, and private organizations.
 The financial aid award year typically begins on July 1 and ends on June 30 for most programs.
-For some other programs, such as the Department of Defense's Tuition Assistance program, the award year begins October 1 and ends September 30.
+For other programs, such as the Department of Defense's Tuition Assistance program, the award year begins October 1 and ends September 30.
 Since the award year may vary by program and/or funding source, be sure to read the SFA Survey instructions carefully to make sure the student counts and award amounts reported are for the correct period.